danielrcollins1/OED-Expanded/OED-Expanded.md

 _Mummy Rot_: -1 Strength per day.
 Recovery (See Magic Diseases below)

-**Magic Diseases**:Magical disease such as Lycanthropy and Mummy Rot can be removed via the Remove Curse spell in place of the Remove Disease spell.
+**Magic Diseases**: Magical disease such as Lycanthropy and Mummy Rot can be removed via the Remove Curse spell in place of the Remove Disease spell.

 **Drowning/Suffocation**: You have a 50% chance each round without air to suffer 1 point of damage (1d3 if surprised).
 You also suffer 1d6 damage per Turn (minute) without air.
 Damage is doubled if surprised.